sib-swiss/kgsteward/doc/graphdb.md

 ```{bash}
 fuseki-server ..
 ```

-By default, the user interface of Fuseki is available at http://localhost:xxxx
+By default, the user interface of Fuseki becomes available at http://localhost:xxxx

 ## Run first example